Market Design for Capacity Sharing in Networks: Existence and properties of market equilibrium

 \section{Existence and properties of market equilibrium}

-In Sec. \ref{subsec:sufficient}, we characterize sufficient conditions that guarantee market equilibrium existence.
-In Sec. \ref{sec:strategyproof}, we identify a market equilibrium that is equivalent to the outcome of the classical Vickery Clark Groves mechanism, and this equilibrium achieves the maximum utility of each player among all market equilibria.
+We provide sufficient conditions that guarantee market equilibrium existence in Section \ref{subsec:sufficient}, and present the equilibrium computation in Section \ref{sec:algorithm}.
+In Section \ref{sec:strategyproof}, we identify a market equilibrium that is equivalent to the outcome of the classical Vickrey–Clarke–Groves (VCG) mechanism.
+This equilibrium achieves the maximum utility of each player among all market equilibria.